KVN0907/playwright-fw/.github/generate_tests.prompt.md

    - Consider both positive and negative test cases

 3. **Generate Tests Following Framework Pattern**
-   - Create test specs with readable business steps
+   - Create test specs with readable business steps which go into specs folder
-   - Generate comprehensive page object classes
+   - Generate comprehensive page object classes which should go into pageObjects folder
-   - Include proper locators and verification methods
+   - Include proper locators and verification methods.
+Locator should make use of SelectorHelper Class
    - Follow existing naming conventions and structure

 4. **Test Structure Example**